equinor/radix-platform/scripts/README.md

 - PIM yourself to 'AZ PIM RADIX Cluster Admin - `<s940|s941>`' and `Radix Confidential Data Contributor` for the respective subscription
 - Modify the ./terraform/subscriptions/$AZ_SUBSCRIPTION_NAME/$RADIX_ZONE/config.yaml to reflect the new cluster
-- Create a pull request to master"
+- Create a pull request to master
 - Monitor the github action and the result
-- After approval, run the GitHub Action 'AKS Apply', and tick of the 'Terraform Apply' checkbox
+- After approval, run the GitHub Action 'AKS Apply', and tick off the 'Terraform Apply' checkbox
 - Navigate to ./terraform/subscriptions/$AZ_SUBSCRIPTION_NAME/$RADIX_ZONE/post-clusters
 - Execute ```terraform apply```
 - Deploy base components